History of Illinois in Timeline

 In 1998, 21 million tons of coal burned for power in Illinois was mined in the Powder River Basin of Wyoming.

-In 1998, O'Hare International Airport was surpassed by Atlanta's Hartsfield as the busiest airport in the world.
+In 1998, Atlanta's Hartsfield airport surpassed Chicago's O'Hare International Airport as the busiest airport in the world.

-In 1999, Illinois produced 40.4 million tons of coal, but only 17 million tons (42%) of Illinois coal was consumed in Illinois.
+In 1999, Illinois produced 40.4 million tons of coal, with only 17 million tons consumed within the state.

-In 2000, George W. Bush became the first Republican to win the presidency without carrying Illinois.
+In 2000, George W. Bush became the first Republican to win the presidency without carrying either Illinois or Vermont.

 2002: Election of Rod Blagojevich and Barack Obama

-The 2002 election brought Democrat Rod Blagojevich to the governor's mansion and Barack Obama into a committee leadership position in the Illinois Senate.
+The 2002 election brought Democrat Rod Blagojevich to the governor's mansion.
+It also brought future president Barack Obama into a committee leadership position in the Illinois Senate, where he drafted the Health Care Justice Act, a forerunner of the Affordable Care Act.

-Near the end of his term in January 2003, Governor George Ryan commuted all death sentences in the state following a string of exonerations.
+Near the end of his term in January 2003, following a string of high-profile exonerations, Republican Governor George Ryan commuted all death sentences in the state of Illinois.

 2003: U.S. Open at Olympia Fields